Facts About the Common Cold

 There are no antiviral medications available for treating the common cold.
 Antibiotics are not useful for treating a cold, and should only be taken to treat bacterial complications that arise from it.
 If you are concerned you have a bacterial complication, discuss it with your healthcare provider.

-Adequate liquid intake is recommended.
-Eight glasses of water and/or juice per day are recommended.
+- Adequate liquid intake is recommended.
 This will help keep the lining of the nose and throat from drying out, so that mucus remains moist and easy to clear from the nose.

-If you smoke, try to stop or cut back, at least until you are feeling better .
-Stay away from other smokers; inhaling their smoke will further irritate the throat and make one cough even more.
+- If you smoke, try to stop or cut back, at least until you are feeling better.
+Stay away from other smokers; inhaling their smoke will further irritate the throat and make you cough even more.

-If you must work or go to school, it won't delay recovery.
-But be a good citizen.
+- If you must work or go to school, it won't delay recovery.
+Help reduce the spread of infection.
 Use tissues and wash your hands frequently to reduce the spread of cold germs to others.

 What Can You Do to Prevent a Cold?